jesusgraterol/browser-style-normalizer/README.md

 # Browser Style Normalizer

-The `browser-style-normalizer` is a stylesheet that resets all the browser-built-in styles, guaranteeing consistency across all major browsers.
+The `browser-style-normalizer` is a stylesheet that resets all the browser's built-in styles, guaranteeing consistency across all major browsers.

 It is important to note that this normalizer performs a hard style reset.
 If you are not using a robust CSS framework or component library, you should use a different normalizer.